Building a bridge between enterprise email and consumer SMS for better customer experiences

 3. Set up the Bandwidth Messaging API

-Bandwidth SMS and MMS APIs are the obvious choice for this solution.
-If you don’t already have a developer account with Bandwidth, get one.
-You’ll need create a new “application” and allocate at least one phone number to the application.
+Bandwidth SMS and MMS APIs are the obvious choices for this solution.
+If you don’t already have a developer account with Bandwidth, get one .
+You’ll need to create a new “application” and allocate at least one phone number to the application.
 Each number you allocate will be enabled for your Email-SMS relay.